We provide All Flash Array solutions for a wide variety of applications and operating systems.

 - Can your flash array scale?
 We already know that this is a long term investment, therefore we do not want to be in a situation 3 years down the road having to go cap in hand for more money because we can’t increase capacity or performance and we need to look at alternatives.

 - How do they achieve the storage capacities quoted?
 One word “deduplication“, in order to deliver the quoted storage capacities all Flash storage vendors use deduplication to provide realistic achievable storage capacities.
 Typically these could be 5:1 or higher depending on the type of workload and application.

 - Invest in infrastructure.
 A flash storage array will deliver super fast performance, but in order for the whole organisation to benefit, networks, host connectivity and servers need to be upgraded.

-What can all flash storage do for business?
+What can all flash arrays do for business?

-Introduce flash storage to your business and see immediate results.
+Introduce flash arrays to your business and see immediate results.
 Putting an SSD into an old laptop will see boot times drop from minutes to seconds and this is exactly what you will see with flash.
 It greatly decreases response times, writes times and read times for all applications.
-It should enhance existing applications even when being used as a type of cache to existing hard disks.
-It’s a bit like writing 1GB of data to 1.44MB floppy disks or writing the same 1GB to USB!

 How can we help?

-With our extensive knowledge and vendor relationships, we will be able to provide a complete flash storage solution that fits your requirements and enables your business to flourish.
+With our extensive knowledge and vendor relationships, we will be able to provide a complete flash arrays that fit your requirements and enables your business to flourish.
 Call us on 01256 331614 for advice and assistance, alternatively, email us Send Mail.
 Thank you for visiting our site.